darkjazz/musiclynx/README.md

 The server component can be cloned from https://github.com/darkjazz/musiclynx-server

+## Github pages deployment

+This branch is used for the static version development of MusicLynx.
+The built version is deployed to  Github pages: http://musiclynx.github.io

 ## License

 You touch it, you die!
 All rights reserved in other words.